西 藏 正 宗 古 天 珠

 Art Gallery 3

-Founded since 1980, 2 local artists Tan Kian Por and Poh Bee Choo had started an amazing journey.
+Founded in 1980, 2 local artists Tan Kian Por and Poh Bee Choo had started an amazing journey.
 Having a good eye for fine art collections.
-Art Gallery 3 is the fruit of their passion towards art collection.
+Art Gallery 3 is the fruit of their passion for art collection.

 Old Coral Necklace

 Premium Gemstone Jewellery

 We had committed and embarked on a never-ending journey in search of exquisite and good quality gemstones for our jewellery collections.
 Coupled with a good eye for design, we had transformed many into outstanding jewellery.